Quotations can inform and stimulate. They can be wise, witty, or foolish. The author has collected some of the best in his articles.

 5 Quotes on Realism in Politics

-Perhaps at the end of the day we have to accept the limitations of our politicians.
-Instead of expecting greatness, maybe we should just expect the honesty and integrity to do the best they can.
+Perhaps at the end of the day, we have to accept the limitations of our politicians.
+Instead of expecting greatness, maybe we should just expect honesty and integrity to do the best they can.

 - If one morning I walked on top of the water across the Potomac River, the headline that afternoon would read "President Can't Swim." - Lyndon B. Johnson

 - Politics is the art of the possible - Otto Von Bismarck

 - Politics is supposed to be the second oldest profession.
 I have come to realize that it bears a very close resemblance to the first - Ronald Reagan

 - Under capitalism, man exploits man.
 Under communism, it's just the opposite - John Kenneth Galbraith

 - In the long run every Government is the exact symbol of its People, with their wisdom and unwisdom; we have to say, Like People like Government - Thomas Carlyle

 5 Political Quotes by Prime Minister Winston Churchill

 Great British wartime Prime Minister Winston Churchill was famous for his powerful emotion-stirring statements.
 But he was also renowned for his one-liners and cutting jibes: